RobTrew/tree-tools/FoldingText scripts/Task management/2012-12-05-mark-done-time-script.md

 (Works with FoldingText's .todo mode)

-The script also appends a copy of the done item (with any parent node, and with the file name, to a log file).
+The script also appends a copy of the done item (with any project node, and with the file name, to a log file).

+(The **project** node will be the enclosing *.todo* node, or failing that the enclosing hash header, or failing that the immediate parent, and if there is no immediate parent, then the file name).

 The log files (one per day – FTDoneYYYY-mm-dd.txt and a working copy called FTDoneToday.txt – are kept by default at ~/FTLog